What Are Private Placements of Shares?

 - the assets held by or to be acquired by the issuer;

 - the claims being made; and

 - the intended use of proceeds of the offering

-If you suspect a brokerage firm failed to appropriately investigate a private placement, you may be entitled to recover damages.
+If you suspect a brokerage firm failed to appropriately investigate a private placement, you may be entitled to recover damages with a suitability dispute.

 A subscription agreement is a contract between you and the company for the purchase of shares.
 Make sure to review this document carefully, as it is a critical document governing your relationship with the company.
 A securities lawyer who represents investors can help ensure that any subscription agreement you sign is in your best interest.

 Finally, you should receive an accredited investor form.
 This form should ask you to certify whether you are an accredited investor or a non-accredited investor.
 If you don’t receive a form like this, speak with a financial services professional or securities lawyer.
 Private placements that don’t understand the importance of regulatory requirements may be too risky overall.

 Still Trying to Understand a Private Placement?
 Kurta Law Can Help